What is a Platform Bed? The Complete Buyer's Guide

 Burrow Chorus Bed

-“This design is ideal for people who want a minimalist look in their bedroom or are looking for a bed frame that's easy to assemble,” says Karen Rohr, Interior Designer at Mackenzie Collier Interiors, while also noting that they are a versatile style that can easily match any aesthetic.
+“This modern design is ideal for people who want a minimalist look in their bedroom or are looking for a bed frame that's easy to assemble,” says Karen Rohr, Interior Designer at Mackenzie Collier Interiors, while also noting that they are a versatile style that can easily match any aesthetic.
 She explains that platform bed frames are typically lower to the ground than other bed frames, which adds to their sleek look.
-Rohr adds, “Platform beds often come with built-in storage space, making them an excellent choice for small bedrooms or for those who are looking to maximize storage.”
+Rohr adds, “Platform beds often come with built-in storage space, making them an excellent choice for small bedrooms or those looking to maximize storage.”

-“This design is ideal for people who want a minimalist look in their bedroom or are looking for a bed frame that's easy to assemble."
+“This modern design is ideal for people who want a minimalist look in their bedroom or are looking for a bed frame that's easy to assemble."

 The Bed by Thuma